microsoft/playwright/docs/src/test-runners-csharp.md

 ## Introduction

-While Playwright for .NET isn't tied to a particular test runner or testing framework, in our experience the easiest way of getting started is by using the base classes we provide for MSTest and NUnit.
+While Playwright for .NET isn't tied to a particular test runner or testing framework, in our experience the easiest way of getting started is by using the base classes we provide for MSTest, NUnit, or xUnit.
 These classes support running tests on multiple browser engines, adjusting launch/context options and getting a [Page]/[BrowserContext] instance per test out of the box.

 Playwright and Browser instances will be reused between tests for better performance.
 We recommend running each test case in a new BrowserContext, this way browser state will be